 To find out more about job ideas and roles, the following might of use:

 - Occupational profiles - Descriptions of job roles, entry requirements and routes, salary information and career prospects.

 - careerplayer - a site dedicated to helping students figure out what to do and where to do it with a huge selection of videos.

-- Attend job fairs, career fora, employer presentations and networking events to gather information about the sectors and job roles that interest you.
+- Attend job fairs, career fairs, employer presentations and networking events to gather information about the sectors and job roles that interest you.
 Please see our Events page for more details.

 - Try to get some work experience in the job sector that you are interested in